tsnoad/EMET2007/source/course_outline.rst

 13                  Review, discussion of practice final
 ================    =======================================================

-Note that the indicated number of weeks given within parentheses are just estimates and may differ as we go along.
+Note that the number of weeks per topic are merely estimates and may differ as we go along.